 - 1/4 cup extra virgin olive oil

-Place large pot of water on cook top to boil (follow package instructions)
+Place large pot of water on cook top to boil (follow package instructions for cooking pasta)

 Prepare all ingredients while waiting for water to boil.

-Place diced tomatoes on paper towels to absorb extra juice, then place tomatoes and basil a large bowl, set aside.
+Place diced tomatoes on paper towels to absorb extra juice, then place tomatoes in a large bowl, set aside.

 Combine olive oil, minced garlic, lemon zest and lemon juice, capers and a pinch of sea salt in a small dish, whisk.